sf-wdi-14/notes/assignments/week-8/pre-project-lab.md

 ##Group Projects

-####Submit your team's idea to this Trello [board](https://trello.com/b/84evOb3s/project-2).
+####Submit your team's idea to the instructors.
 Please, link to your Trello board that will include your main user-stories and an image of your schema, both pending instructor approval.

 ##Housekeeping